To retire in Portugal means elevating your lifestyle for the years that matter most! Here’s our complete guide.

 Who can retire in Portugal?

 Both EU citizens and non-EU citizens can retire in Portugal.
-EU citizens may have the upper hand as they have the freedom to move and reside within the EU without additional visa processes.
+EU citizens, along with citizens from the European Economic Area (EEA) and the European Free Trade Association (EFTA), enjoy the privilege of moving and residing within the EU, including Portugal, without the need for additional visa processes, thanks to their rights under the European Union framework.
 This makes it straightforward to retire in Portugal.

 You don’t need a Visa or residence permit to move to Portugal if you’re an EU citizen.
 Just remember to register at your local town hall for the Certificate of Residence.